thunderrabbit/barefoot_rob/content/blog/2020/04/25testimonials.md

     solving.
 It may sound like a cliche, but the reality is that it makes me stuck.

-    Rob's patience and attentive listening created (creates?
-Not sure to write in past or present) safe space for me to open up and helped me to gain insight into the "tangled mess" of my feelings.
+    Rob's patience and attentive listening creates a safe space for me to open up and helped me to gain insight into the "tangled mess" of my feelings.

     Patiently guiding me through, peeling layer by layer, Rob helped me to focus on myself and my feelings, and to create more clarity about how